Konishiki Yasokichi: Fighting style

 Early in his career, under the instruction of his first stablemaster, Konishiki was primarily an oshi-sumo specialist, preferring pushing and thrusting techniques such as oshi-dashi and tsuki-dashi that would win the bout as quickly as possible.
 Following his knee problems in 1988 and 1989, his balance suffered and as his weight continued to increase he began to change his style, preferring to bide his time by grabbing the opponent's mawashi and rely on his huge weight advantage to wear them out.
 By 1992 he was winning virtually all his matches by yori-kiri (force out), and his lack of ability to change tack once he had been sidestepped was one of the concerns raised by the Yokozuna Deliberation Committee when he was up for promotion.
 His peak weight of 285 kg recorded in March 1996 was the heaviest ever for a sumo wrestler, until surpassed by Ōrora in 2017.
+However, since Ōrora only ever made it as high as the makushita division, Konishiki remains the heaviest high-ranking sumo wrestler, or sekitori, in history.